 I was later an interpreter at Phare and joined the first group of performing artists on

 awareness theater/circus performance tours to educate rural Cambodian

 populations on landmines, malaria, dengue fever and other public health and

-I spent 13 years of my professional careers in travel, tourism, hospitality and events management in Cambodia before I embarked on the journey on artists career and social programs sustainability in 2013.
+I spent 20 years of my professional careers in travel, tourism, hospitality and events management in Cambodia.
+From 2013 I embarked on the journey on artists career and social programs sustainability.
 I have a keen interest in business and personal development and entrepreneurship.
-My dream is to develop and enhance a strongly reputable and internationally recognized Cambodian brand which Phare already is.
+My dream is to develop and enhance a strongly reputable and internationally recognized Cambodian brand with Phare.

 Cambodian Living Arts Fellow 2016

 Mekong Cultural Hub Regional Representative 2019-2020